sigsum/log-go/README.md

 an easy claim to make.
 However, word is cheap and sometimes things go wrong.
 How would you even know if your signing infrastructure got compromised?
 A few select users might already receive maliciously signed binaries that include a backdoor.
-This is where siglog can help by adding transparency.
+This is where we can help by adding transparency.

 For each binary you can log a signed checksum that corresponds to that binary.
-If a signed checksum appears in the log that you did not expect: excellent, now you know that your signing infrastructure was compromised at some point.
+If such a _sigsum_ appears in the log that you did not expect: excellent, now you know that your signing infrastructure was compromised at some point.
 Similarly, you can also detect if a binary from your website or package repository misses a corresponding log entry by inspecting the log.
 The claim